Benefits of Applicant Tracking System: Insights for Modern Recruiters

 Get Started

-The Market Case: Why ATS Adoption Has Reached Tipping Point
+Why ATS Adoption Has Reached a Tipping Point?

-The Real Cost of Not Having an ATS (Start Here)
+What is the Real Cost of Not Having an ATS ?

-Before a single benefit is listed, the more powerful framing is the cost you're carrying right now without an ATS.
+Before a single benefit is listed, the more powerful framing is the cost you’re currently carrying without an ATS.
 Two figures anchor this:

 Vacancy Cost